yhj3763/Codes-for-school/CSE202/README.md

 # CSE201
-It was code for CSE201 class I took before.
+This file includes code for CSE202 that I learned C++